germangb/rust-gameboy/README.md

 features = ["boot"]
 ```

-> **NOTE:** The build process performs some shallow validations on the provided ROMS, but there is not guarantee that,
-> if they're not correct, the crate will not buid.
+> **NOTE:** There is currently no build-time validation of the boot rom.
+Therefore it's not guaranteed that, if the boot roms aren't correct, the build will not work.

 ## Tests